Helmholtz Imaging Projects

 Funding for the first Helmholtz Imaging projects started in December 2020.
 Many teams have since begun work on major challenges and pressing issues facing society to develop sustainable solutions for tomorrow and beyond.

 Discover these outstanding and fascinating research projects with us or become a part of Helmholtz Imaging Projects and apply for your own project.
-The new call will be published in spring 2025.
-Stay tuned!
+The next call for Helmholtz Imaging Projects is OPEN until July 30, 2025.
+Find out more about the project call in this summary.

 Decorative image, HI ImageTox